balancer/frontend-v2/README.md

-# Balancer Frontend App (v2)
+# Symmetric Frontend App (v2)
-Frontend Vue app for Balancer exchange and pool management.
+Frontend Vue app for Symmetric exchange and pool management.

 ## Development
 To setup the development environment first clone the repo: